javers/javers.github.io/documentation/repository-examples/index.md

 Then we show how to fetch the history of this object from the repository.

 **The case**<br/>
-We have the object of `Person` class, which represents person called Robert.
+We have the an object of `Person` class, which represents a person called Robert.
-Our goal is to track changes done on Robert object.
+Our goal is to track changes done on the Robert object.
 Whenever the object is changed we want to save its state in JaversRepository.
-With JaVers, it can be done with single `commit()` call:
+With JaVers, it can be done with a single `commit()` call:

     javers.commit("user", robert);

 **Configuration** <br/>
-By default, JaVers uses in-memory repository, which is perfect for testing.
+By default, JaVers uses an in-memory repository, which is perfect for testing.
-For production environment you will need to setup a real database repository (see [repository-setup](/documentation/configuration#repository-setup)).
+For a production environment you will need to set up a real database repository (see [repository-setup](/documentation/configuration#repository-setup)).

 We need to tell JaVers that Person class is an Entity.
-It's enough to annotate login field with `@Id` annotation.
+It's enough to annotate the login field with `@Id` annotation.

 **What's important** <br/>
 Person is a typical Entity
 (see [domain-model-mapping](/documentation/configuration/#domain-model-mapping) for Entity definition).
 JaVers uses [`GlobalId`]({{ site.javadoc_url }}index.html?org/javers/core/metamodel/object/GlobalId.html)
-for identifying and querying for Entities.
+for identifying and querying Entities.
 In this case, it's expressed as `InstanceIdDTO.instanceId("bob", Person.class)`.

 `Person.class:`